-"I'm good, yes, very good.
-If you go on a date with me then you will know I’m good."
+"I'm good, very good, no I’m great!
+If you go on a date with me then you’ll know how great I am."

 I knew the best response was to mock him.
-Engineers assumed line girls were attracted to them.
+Engineers assumed alignment girls were attracted to them with them by their superiority in earnings.
 I was never, ever, going to be his F and F. I wanted a prince Edward, an Omega.

 "Who are you and what do you do here?"

 "I'm self-employed.
 I’m an electrical engineer working on contract.
-Nortec contracts me to fix equipment when it breaks down.
-I fix it.
+Nortec contracted me to fix equipment that broke down.
+I don’t actually fix it.
+I tell them what’s wrong and how to fix it.
 You can call me Enrico."

 I looked directly at him, again darted out my tongue for his attention.

-"You can call me Cobra.
-You may be good but I've never dated a Mexican electrician.
+“You may be good, even great, but I've never dated a Mexican electrician.
 My husband’s an engineer."

 "I'm an electrical engineer, not an electrician and I am Italian, not Mexican."

-Knowing Italians tended to look down on both I retorted.
+Knowing Italians tended to look down on Mexicans and Portuguese, I retorted.